 • an interior ring specifying the hole in clockwise winding order

-Such a definition, which Tilebox will interpret as intended, and also is valid according to the GeoJSON specification, is shown below.
+Such a definition, as shown below, ensures correct interpretation by Tilebox, and is also valid according to the GeoJSON specification.

 Polygon covering the whole globe with a hole over Europe